In the first part of this three-article series we explored the most common reasons why entrepreneurs sell their business.

 Valuing the business

-Business valuations, which should be conducted by a suitably experienced solicitor or BTA, are based on many factors, most obviously, cash flow, revenues and profits, but also the value of both physical and non-physical assets.
+Business valuations, which should be conducted by a suitably experienced solicitor or BTA, are based on many factors, including cash flow, revenues and profits, but also the value of both physical and non-physical assets.

 The formula applied very much depends on the industry, but the most common method is a multiplier of profits.